 A symplectic form $\omega$ on $\mathcal{M}$ induces a Poisson bracket $\omega^{-1}$.
 Its pushforward $s_*(\omega^{-1})$ defines a Poisson structure on $\mathcal{A}_n$.
 This Poisson structure is called the \textbf{Bondal Poisson bracket} and was computed in \cite{4}.
 It coincides with the Nelson--Regge \cite{28}, Dubrovin \cite{39}, and Ugaglia brackets on Stokes matrices \cite{38,26}.
 The resulting Poisson algebra is also known as the classical $\mathfrak{so}(n)$ reflection equation algebra, which coincides with the one arising from the classical limit of the $\imath$quantum group of type $\mathrm{AI}_n$.

-Moreover, a similar Poisson structure appears in the Teichmüller space $\mathcal T_{g,s}$ as the Goldman bracket on a subset of geodesic functions on Riemann surfaces $\Sigma_{g,s}$ where $g$ is the genus and $s \in \left\{1,2\right\}$ is the number of boundary components.
-Thus, we call entries of the matrix $\mathbb A \in \mathcal A_n$ \textbf{formal geodesic functions}.
+Moreover, a similar Poisson structure appears on the Teichmüller space $\mathcal{T}_{g,s}$.
+It is given by the Goldman bracket on a subset of geodesic functions associated with the Riemann surface $\Sigma_{g,s}$, where $g$ is the genus and $s \in \{1,2\}$ is the number of boundary components \cite{13}.
+Thus, we call the entries of the matrix $\mathbb{A} \in \mathcal{A}_n$ \textbf{formal geodesic functions}.
 In terms of matrix entries, the Bondal Poisson bracket is given by

-In\cite{1}, L. Chekhov and M. Shapiro constructed log-canonical coordinates on the $\mathcal A_n$-groupoid via the parametrization of moduli space of flat $SL_n$-connections on the disk with three boundary marked points.
-Note that coordinates $\left\{x_i\right\}_{i=1}^n$ on a $n$-dimensional Poisson variety are called log-canonical if the Poisson bracket is given by $\left\{x_i,x_j\right\} = \lambda_{ij}x_ix_j$ where $\lambda_{ij}$ are constants.
+In \cite{1}, L. Chekhov and M. Shapiro constructed log-canonical coordinates on the $\mathcal{A}_n$-groupoid via a parametrization of the moduli space of flat $SL_n$-connections on a disk with three boundary marked points.
+Note that coordinates $\{x_i\}_{i=1}^n$ on an $n$-dimensional Poisson variety are called log-canonical if the Poisson bracket is given by $\{x_i,x_j\} = \lambda_{ij}x_ix_j$, where $\lambda_{ij}$ are constants.

-To construct the log-canonical coordinates, they used transport matrices of a flat $SL_n$-connection over a disk with three marked points on the boundary.
-The moduli space of such connections is equipped with the Poisson algebra derived from the Fock–Goncharov $SL_n$-quiver.
-An element $\mathbb A \in \mathcal A_n$ is constructed by a particular composition of transport matrices.
-Since the composition is generally not in $\mathcal A_n$, parameters of $SL_n$-quiver are modified to satisfy the compatibility condition.
-This process transforms the original $SL_n$-quiver into the \textbf{$\mathcal A_n$-quiver}.
-This quiver describes the log-canonical coordinates of the $\mathcal A_n$-groupoid; see \textbf{Section \ref{Ch3.1}} and\cite{1}.
+To construct these log-canonical coordinates, they used transport matrices of a flat $SL_n$-connection on a disk with three marked points on the boundary.
+The moduli space of such connections is equipped with a Poisson structure derived from the Fock--Goncharov $SL_n$-quiver.
+The element $\mathbb{A} \in \mathcal{A}_n$ is constructed by a particular composition of transport matrices.
+Since this composition is generally not in $\mathcal{A}_n$, the parameters of the $SL_n$-quiver are modified to satisfy the compatibility condition.
+This process transforms the original $SL_n$-quiver into the \textbf{$\mathcal{A}_n$-quiver}.
+This quiver describes the log-canonical coordinates on the $\mathcal{A}_n$-groupoid (Section~\ref{Ch3.1}).

-Let $(\mathcal M,\omega)$ be a symplectic manifold.
-A Hamiltonian reduction, established by J. Marsden and A. Weinstein\cite{29}, is a Poisson projection from the manifold $\mathcal M$ onto a lower-dimensional manifold.
-This is achieved by restricting to a level set of a moment map $\mu$ and taking the quotient of a Lie group $G$ such that the induced form on the quotient space is symplectic.
+Cluster Poisson reductions have been widely studied in several contexts, including dimer models \cite{40} and the Painlevé equations \cite{41}.
+Such reductions enable us to derive refined, lower-dimensional cluster structures from their higher-dimensional counterparts.